iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { CreateEmptySnapshotIModelProps } from '@bentley/imodeljs-common';
 import { CreateEmptyStandaloneIModelProps } from '@bentley/imodeljs-common';
 import { CreateIModelProps } from '@bentley/imodeljs-common';
-import { CreatePolyfaceRequestProps } from '@bentley/imodeljs-common';
-import { CreatePolyfaceResponseProps } from '@bentley/imodeljs-common';
 import { CreateSnapshotIModelProps } from '@bentley/imodeljs-common';
 import { DbOpcode } from '@bentley/bentleyjs-core';
 import { DbResult } from '@bentley/bentleyjs-core';